umavinoth/vagrant-automation/README.md

         Unzip the folder and modify the  vagrant.groovy file as below
         @Input
         static final String VAGRANT_EXECUTABLE = 'vagrant executable path' /* Ex:C:\\Hashicorp\\Vagrant\\bin\\vagrant.exe'
+        Make appropriate changes to the vagrantfile to fit in your changes.
         Include the path where vagrantfile resides in build.gradle file. ext.targetedVagrantProjectDir = file('../vagrant-azure')
         Create a box file for azure provider and add the box to the vagrant.